truist/reveal.js/europe.md

 I don't have a picture of our AirBnB house, but it was pretty cool.
 All stone, with a stone wall around the (small) yard.

-Overall Cork itself wasn't a great tourist city.
-It was "just a city" - a bit like Pittsburgh (or Cleveland!).
+Overall Cork itself was "just a city" - a bit like Cleveland.

 The areas around it were interesting.
 But once again we were beset by illness, and didn't see much 😢

 Blarney castle was interesting, and the grounds were awesome.
-Overall it was a good place to visit.

 And like everywhere we went on this trip, the weather was
 cool and cloudy with a chance of rain.
 Every.
 Single.
 Day. 😱